-24 Jun Effect of the Pandemic on Influencer Marketing Study
+24 Jun Influencer Marketing Study

 Second, increase in social media usage may further support an increase in influencer engagement as social platforms have experienced significant growth in usage, messaging and views; in fact, YouTube reported 500% jump in views on March 15, 2020 according to NBCNews.
 Furthermore, Facebook has reported that Instagram and Facebook Live views doubled in a week during COVID-19.

 Finally, it has now become more cost effective for brands to advertise with influencers as they are able to reach a higher percentage of their target market at a lower price.
-The following paragraphs will discuss in greater length 1) surge in influencer engagement and nominal increase in influencer pricing per post, 2) upswing in social media platform usage, and 3) how pandemic has lowered the cost for brands to reach their target consumers.
+The following influencer marketing study will discuss in greater length 1) surge in influencer engagement and nominal increase in influencer pricing per post, 2) upswing in social media platform usage, and 3) how pandemic has lowered the cost for brands to reach their target consumers.

-Influencer Pricing during COVID-19
+Influencer Marketing Study on Influencer Pricing during COVID-19

-Influencer pricing has slightly increased since 2019 with pandemic not having much effect on the way that influencers price their content.
+The influencer marketing study also shows that influencer pricing has slightly increased since 2019 with pandemic not having much effect on the way that influencers price their content.
 On average, there was 3.1% increase in pricing per 1,000 followers – with some influencers having kept their pricing the same while others increased their price by 25%.
 The lack of change in price despite the lowered demand from brands looking to market during COVID-19 may be explained partially due to the increase in engagement; currently, for every 1,000 people that follow influencers, there are 67.7% more likes on a post suggesting that the audience is paying greater attention than pre-pandemic.

-The Effect of the Pandemic on Social Platforms
+Influencer Marketing Study on The Effect of the Pandemic on Social Platforms

 Increase in influencers’ impressions can be further supported by the growth in social media usage from February to March.
 According to NBCNews, Youtube reported 500% jump in views on March 15.
 For example, content on meditation increased by 55%, cooking by 100%, and workout videos by 200% in March 2020 when compared to the same time last year.
 According to research done by Kantar, Facebook and Instagram have experienced 40%+ increase in usage from under-35-year-olds since the start of the pandemic.
 Furthermore, Snapchat jumped 36% and TikTok by 27% according to Mediaradar and Newsweek respectively.